Let’s continue exploring the art of eCRF design with a discussion of additional best practices! In Part 1 we discussed:

 If Same Data is Used on Multiple Forms, Copy it Between Forms – Let’s say there are multiple forms to fill out in a single visit day, and it would be useful to have the visit date displayed (and be resident in the database) for all those forms.
 Have the user enter the date on the first form, and then copy that entry to read only fields on the other forms using a calculation.
 This approach requires less data entry by the clinician and reduces errors.

 Minimize Free Text Responses – Free text, while expressive, leaves something to be desired where data analysis is concerned and can also be error prone.
 Instead of asking a user to enter a number between 1 and 10, provide a radio with values from 1 to 10.
 Or create a drop down containing those numbers.
 Or use a Visual Analogue Scale.
 Such approaches introduce clarity in the data and are easier to quantify.

 Avoid Excessive Error Checks – EDC is very powerful, and it’s easy to become overenthusiastic when implementing error checks.
 However!
 When error checks are too stringent edge cases become difficult for users to handle, resulting in additional work for monitors, project managers, and biostatisticians.

 Use a Second Pair of Eyes – Sometimes, it’s surprising how another person interacts with a form the designer thinks is intuitive.
 Grab your favorite clinician and watch them (either in person or via screen share) fill it in.
 Note any questions or areas of confusion and use that information to make the form easier to use for others.

 We hope you found these best practices practical and helpful!
-Stay tuned for more best practice topics.
+Read the previous article.